yankee-co/Assembler-lab-works/README.md

-## Lab works done over 2 semesters of "System programming" on assembler.
+## Lab works done over 2 semesters of "System programming" in KPI on assembler.

 ### lab1.asm